BohaLash/sas-boeing747-front-landing-gear/README.md

 This document details a Matlab Simulink simulation of the Boeing 747 front landing gear, covering assumptions, model structure, and load calculations.
 It includes a control system with PID feedback, geometric modeling, and analysis of weight, aerodynamic forces, and drag strut spring.
-The report features mathematical formulas and diagrams, supported by a GitHub repository for further resources.

 ## Running instructions